 - Korea’s 6.5 per cent tariff on titanium dioxide imports from Australia was eliminated immediately on entry into force of the agreement.

-- Korea is Australia’s largest market for unwrought aluminium with exports worth $1 billion in 2016.
+- Korea is Australia’s second-largest market for unwrought aluminium with exports worth $619 million in 2017.

 - Korea’s 1-3 per cent tariffs on unwrought aluminium imports from Australia were eliminated immediately on entry into force of the agreement.